 - Keep it formal.
 Do not use personal pronouns.
 When discussing previous positions, use the past tense.
 When describing your current position, use the present tense.
 Use bold, italics, and underlining formatting to nicely organize everything.

 - Keep the content relevant.
-Refrain to use jargon and obscure acronyms.
+Refrain from using jargon and obscure acronyms.
 Hiring managers should understand what you are referring to.
 Focus on your skills and past experiences that are most relevant with regard to the posting.
 Don’t hesitate to elaborate on your accomplishments!

 Are you wondering how I know so much about formatting résumés?

 I simply researched during my spare time and I attended Telfer’s Rock Your Résumés event!
-If you we not able to attend, don’t fret!
+If you were not able to attend, don’t fret!

 Here is, in essence, what the experts I have met had to say.